Ethiopia declares state of emergency as Tigrayan forces gain ground | Law-Order

 A government spokesperson disputed the capture of Dessie and Kombolcha but later released a statement saying TPLF "infiltrators" had killed 100 youths in Kombolcha.
 Spokespeople for the government, military and the Amhara region did not return calls seeking further comment on Tuesday.

-The U.S. Special Envoy for the Horn of Africa said on Tuesday Washington was alarmed by the deteriorating humanitarian situation in the north, including signs of famine, and urged all sides to find ways to de-escalate and let aid in.
-Jeffrey Feltman said it was mostly government restrictions that were preventing humanitarian help from getting to people.
+U.S. ALARM The U.S. Special Envoy for the Horn of Africa said on Tuesday Washington was alarmed by the deteriorating humanitarian situation in the north, including signs of famine, and urged all sides to find ways to de-escalate and let aid in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)